Myrlin Hepworth: El Coyotito Of La Phoenikera

 The musical references he acquired growing up and the mix of styles and genres he listens to perspire through the sounds of Remember Why.

-As we listened to the record, we were surprised with its unpredictability and plurality of sound.
-The track list was narrowed down from 56 songs created in a four-year period.
+As we listened to the record, we were surprised by its unpredictability and plurality of sound.
+The track list was narrowed down to 56 songs created in four years.

-“My new album shows these influences, and it’s kind of unconventional or unorthodox.
+“My new album shows these influences, unconventional or unorthodox.
 It’s a hip-hop album, but there are congas and Afro-Cuban rhythms.
-It’s very diversified, but there is a cohesive expression and narrative going from one song to the next.”
+It’s very diversified, but a cohesive expression and narrative is going from one song to the next.”

 Myrlin writes mostly about what he’s going through at a specific moment.
-“I don’t set out to write a feminist piece or something that is racially charged or to make a statement necessarily, at least not so much in recent years,” he says.
-“I excavate sounds and words until I find myself in them and in a position to speak openly about what the song becomes.”
+“I don’t set out to write a feminist piece or something racially charged or to make a statement necessarily, at least not so much in recent years,” he says.
+“I excavate sounds and words until I find myself in them and able to speak openly about what the song becomes.”

-Remember Why Was recorded and produced by Myrlin except for two tracks that were done by producer and MC, Mike Maban.
+Remember Why Was recorded and produced by Myrlin except for two tracks, which were done by producer and MC Mike Maban.

-Myrlin works his way through samples and different sounds made by his favorite instruments, or at least the ones he thinks would fit well in his song.
-Sometimes he achieves the sound he’s aiming for, others he doesn’t.
+Myrlin works his way through samples and sounds made by his favorite instruments, or at least the ones he thinks would fit well in his song.
+Sometimes, he achieves the sound he’s aiming for, and in others, he doesn’t.
 You can’t win them all.
 Not every sound becomes a song.

 Myrlin James Gonzalez Hepworth in the recording studio.
 Photo: Alisa Avila.

-“It’s really about this on and off relationship of five years and really my choice to live a life on the road, to travel often, to be an entrepreneur and what it comes with.
-So there’s a lot of drifting when I put these songs together, I talk about place and origin, race and politics, love and things that are real to me.
-Years ago I put out this song called Hometown, and I realized that I was such an idealist or I had been for so long that I feel like […] people love it in my hometown, but they don’t know what the fuck I’m saying, they don’t know that I’m talking about whiteness and racism […] they don’t care because I realized as time went on that people compartmentalize.
+“It’s really about this on-and-off relationship of five years and really my choice to live a life on the road, travel often, be an entrepreneur, and what it comes with.
+So there’s a lot of drifting when I put these songs together.
+I talk about place and origin, race and politics, love, and things that are real to me.
+Years ago, I put out this song called Hometown.
+I realized that I was such an idealist, or had been for so long, that I felt like […] people love it in my hometown.
+Still, they don’t know what the fuck I’m saying, they don’t know that I’m talking about whiteness and racism […] they don’t care because I realized as time went on that people compartmentalize.
 You might not like Kanye’s whatever, but people are still going to listen to his shit.
-If you were a Kanye fan in 2005, you’d still be like ‘fuck Kanye, but this song is dope.’
-It has made me question the role of an artist in regards to influencing or changing culture, and it’s a tricky one, it’s tough for me to understand.
+If you were a Kanye fan in 2005, you’d still be like, ‘fuck Kanye, but this song is dope.’
+It has made me question the role of an artist in regards to influencing or changing culture, and it’s a tricky one; it’s tough for me to understand.

 Remember Why was released about a month ago, check it!